Get backlinks from our recommended provider

 You probably want to make money by purchasing a website, growing it, and then enjoying monthly profits or flipping it for a higher price.
 Awesome!
 In this guide, you will learn how to buy a website that will be a winner.

-We’ve written this guide for first-time website buyers for five and six-figure transactions: small blogs, eCommerce stores, SaaS companies, and affiliate marketing blogs.
+We’ve written this guide for first-time website buyers who are interested in five- and six-figure transactions: small blogs, eCommerce stores, SaaS companies, and affiliate marketing blogs.

 By reading it from top to bottom, you will find out why you should buy a website, what kind of business you should look into, where you can find them, how to distinguish real opportunities from scams, and how to determine the fair market value of a website before you make an offer.

-Besides that, we will talk about how to complete a website acquisition and your next steps to start monetizing properly and making money.
+Besides that, we will talk about how to complete a website acquisition and your next steps to start monetizing correctly and making money.

-Plenty of work, so let’s start.
-You can read the guide from the beginning to the top or select from the table of contents below the section that interests you.
+There is plenty to do, so let’s start.
+You can read the guide from the beginning to the top or select the section that interests you from the table below.

 There are many reasons to acquire a website.
-Some people do it to have a semi-passive income (I’m afraid I have to disagree with those that say that a website is a passive income stream.
-If you don’t take care of it and grow, it will eventually stop making money).
-Others because they want to improve their digital presence.
+Some people do it to earn a semi-passive income (I’m afraid I have to disagree with those who say that a website is a passive income stream.
+If you don’t take care of it and grow, it will eventually stop making money); and others because they want to improve their digital presence.

 The most experienced ones buy to skip the first year or two of the cashless hustle common for online entrepreneurs.